Back to main page

 • Small size 2.05" x 0.68" for the module, 0.35" x 0.68" for the switch section

-Getting started:
+Getting Started:

-The Dragonfly12-Plus DIP module is pre-installed with the Freescale Serial Monitor and the Wytec test program in the flash memory addresses $C000-$FFFF.
+The Dragonfly12-Plus DIP module is pre-installed with the Freescale Serial Monitor and a test program in the flash memory addresses $C000-$FFFF.
 The Serial Monitor is located in the highest 2K addresses ($F800-$FFFF).
-The Wytec test program is located at $E000-$F7FF.
+The test program is located at $E000-$F7FF.
 The reset and interrupt vectors in the user program are located in normal addresses at $FF8A-FFFF, but the monitor automatically relocated them to $F78A-F7FF during file downloading.

 To test the Dragonfly12-Plus module with the RoadRunner module, follow the steps below: